jamiehenzy/01_UNIX_HPC/1_UNIX.md

 ---

 ## U6: Root is the root of all evil

+### Please note: You'll notice that some of the commands begin with a '$' sign.
+Do not include this in the command.
+It only represents your command line cursor.

 In the previous example, we could have achieved the same result in three separate steps: